ingkebil/development/git/README.md

 This command will create a .git subfolder containing all the necessary files for your project.

 ### 4.2 Clone a repository from an existing project.
+When you are contributing to an existing repository, the first thing you should do is forking this repository to your space.
+A fork is basically a copy of the original project, on which you can experiment as much as you want without changing the original project.
-After forking a repository from the internet (how to fork a repository) you can create a local copy of it from command line, by moving in the parent folder of your new repository, then typing:
+After forking a repository from the internet ([how to fork a repository](https://guides.github.com/activities/forking/)) you can create a local copy of it from command line, by moving in the parent folder of your new repository, then typing:

 <pre>
 <b>git clone username@host:/path/to/repository</b>